Did Meek Mill Just Violate His Parole Again With This Alleged Assault?

 As the story goes, the employee, who was an overzealous fan attempted to take a selfie with Mill.
-Somehow during the process, a scuffle occurred which winded up with security being called and Meek being given summons to appear in court.
-Though he was let go shortly after, as evidenced by video, he will allegedly be charged with assault.
-If that report is true, the Philly rapper could be in for some trouble as it will likely constitute a violation of his parole.
+Somehow during the process, a scuffle occurred, security was called, ands Meek has reportedly been summoned to appear in court.
+Though he was let go shortly after, as evidenced by video TMZ shared in their report, he will allegedly be charged with assault.
+However, TMZ is the only source, and no legal action has been taken so far outside of the incident and he hasn’t been charged with anything.

 In 2009, Mill was put on parole following a drug and gun case.
 When he violated that parole, in February 2016 his sentence was extended an additional six years.
-With that still going on, an assault charge could land the musician back in jail for some serious time.
-His last probation violation carried a threat of two years in a state penitentiary but ended up as house arrest.
-Will the judge be as lenient this time?
+Meek is out of jail again, but still on probation for his past crime, so if an assault charge does come out of this, it could potentially put the rapper back in legal hot water.
+After his last parole violation, which carried a potential threat of two more years in the state penitentiary from the judge, Mill was eventually sentenced to serve 90 days of house arrest.

 His twitter fingers on their way back to trigger fingers…